KlinkeLab/DigitalCytometry_EMT_2020/README.md

 ## **Quick start**

 To reproduce the results, download the relevant script and data and load the corresponding data into the R workspace.
-Running the script will generate all relevant figures and data tables for the given portion of the study.
+Running the scripts will generate all relevant figures and data tables for the given portion of the study.

 # General notes

-The code provided in this repository reproduces the main results of the study of DJ.
+The code provided in this repository reproduces the main results of the study of D.J.
 Klinke and A. Torang **_"An unsupervised feature extraction and selection strategy for identifying epithelial-mesenchymal transition state metrics in breast cancer and melanoma"_** but it is not meant as a self-contained module for use in further analysis.

 ## Citation